In this article, we’ll cover the basics and benefits of Facebook Lifetime Value Custom Audiences and Value-Based Lookalike Audiences.

 Someone with a high CLV is, in short, one of your best customers.
 They are likely to make multiple purchases and therefore produce high revenue for you.
 Conversely, someone who makes a single purchase would have a much shorter relationship with you, and a drastically lower CLV.

-Got It.
-So Why is Customer Lifetime Value Important, and How Do I Calculate It?
+Facebook Lifetime Value: Why is Customer Lifetime Value Important, and How Do I Calculate It?

 Because it will save you time, energy, and money.
 It will make your company more profitable and help you determine the ideal customers to focus your marketing and sales efforts on.